 18. Tripod Ivy

-Tripod ivy is an unusual variety of English ivy which only has three pointed lobes rather than the usual five.
-Its leaves are long, slender, have a deep, rich green color and a glossy texture.
+Tripod ivy is an unusual variety of English ivy, which only has three pointed lobes rather than the usual five.
+Its leaves are long and slender with a deep, rich green color and a glossy texture.
 Its veins are light green, and its foliage is thick.

 Tripod ivy requires partial shade or full shade from sunlight, and it could grow to be 13 feet tall and 13 feet spread.
 This variety is very suitable for tropical and Mediterranean gardens, with its lush leaves providing great shade and color, and they could also serve as a great ground cover.